Chris Weidman: Training

-Weidman met Gabriel "Monsta" Toribio while attending Hofstra who invited Weidman to come to Matt and Nick Serra's BJJ Academy a few miles from campus in Levittown, New York to help some of the fighters with their wrestling.
+While attending Hofstra, Weidman met Gabriel "Monsta" Toribio, who invited Weidman to come to Matt and Nick Serra's BJJ Academy a few miles from campus in Levittown, New York to help some of the fighters with their wrestling.
 Weidman also took some submission grappling classes and within three months he competed in and won The East Coast Grappler's Quest in his weight class and the Absolute Division with all 13 matches ending in submissions.

 With full-time assistant coaching and graduate school at Hofstra, grappling had to be put on hold for a while.
 While coaching, Weidman trained for the Olympic trials.
 When his dream was not attained, Weidman had to decide if he wanted to continue training for the world teams and Olympics or give MMA a shot.
 Toribio brought Weidman to Ray Longo's MMA Academy and introduced Weidman to Longo.
 With his noticeable technique and skills, Weidman was encouraged to train full-time to fight.
 In 2011, Longo and Weidman LAW MMA opened, where they are instructors, owners, and operators in Garden City, New York.

 After winning the ADCC East Coast Trials, Weidman qualified for and competed at the 2009 ADCC Submission Wrestling World Championship (with one year of formal submission grappling training) in Barcelona where he lost in a quarter-final match-up.

 In May 2015, Weidman got a black belt in Brazilian Jiu-Jitsu from Renzo Gracie and Matt Serra.